jarviscanada/jarvis_data_eng_MiguelDario/hadoop/README.md

 # Introduction
 The purpose of this project is to evaluate the performance of various components of Apache Hadoop such as MapReduce, YARN, and Hive when analyzing big data.
 The Hadoop clusters were provisioned using Google Cloud Platform and contains a master node, and 2 data nodes.
-The dataset being analyzed is from the World Bank that describes various country indicators.
+The dataset being analyzed is from the World Bank that describes various country indicators, and the year it was achieved.
 The file size is around 2.2GB, and there are around 22 million rows of data.
-Because of the file size, it is optimal to analyze the data using software such as Hadoop rather than Python or R.
+Because of the file size, it is optimal to analyze the data using software such as Hadoop rather than Python, SAP, or R.
 # Hadoop Cluster
 ## Cluster architecture
 ![Cluster Architecture](assets/Hadoop_Cluster_Architecture.png)